muratk3n/thirdwave/en/README.md

 ---

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">46 days until 46.</p>&mdash; Biden-Harris Presidential Transition (@Transition46) <a href="https://twitter.com/Transition46/status/1335255724277067783?ref_src=twsrc%5Etfw">December 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

----

-Daam..same here.
-How will it look i wonder.

-"@wnglucroft

-For more than 11 years I have only ever known the stretch right through the middle of Berlin to be a tangled mess of construction.
-As of yesterday, waiting for Berlin’s Godot is finally over"

----

 Plus what is the charge cycle?
 How many times can the said "efficient" charge/recharge be done?
 4000 times?
 Then what?
 Recycle the battery,